zachmeador/you_hoard/docs/implementation-plan.md

 - Real-time updates and progress tracking
 - Comprehensive management capabilities

-**⚠️ Near Complete:** You Hoard is a highly functional YouTube archiving application, but download management has critical gaps that need immediate attention.
+**⚠️ Near Complete:** YouHoard is a highly functional YouTube archiving application, but download management has critical gaps that need immediate attention.

 ## Future Considerations